ChrisEYin/sustain/_posts/2018-1-8-how-to-make-career-decisions.md

 * Take intelligent risk that will give you a competitive edge
 * Use the regret minimization framework to help with seemingly illogical decisions

 This list was helpful, but I found it to be incomplete.
-When thinking about potential career avenues, I found it tough to score the things I was thinking about.
+When I was going through my career options, I found it tough to score each one against these points.
 My list was too broad -- I was trying to decide between entirely different fields and there were several very compelling paths that led towards a similar end state.

 The problem was that I was thinking too high level.
 I had to narrow scope and first decide between these different paths.
 So I wrote down and thought through a few high level questions that helped me narrow down the path I wanted to take.